Jetpack 101

 Thankfully, better options exist to prevent spam form submissions.
 Akismet works in the background to analyze, flag, and stop spam without disrupting the visitor experience.
 With 99.99% accuracy, it outperforms CAPTCHAs while keeping forms easy to use.

-Akismet: The top anti-spam solution
+Akismet: The best anti-spam solution (that doesn’t annoy users)

 Several factors make Akismet the best tool to prevent spam form submissions.
 First, it provides set-it-and-forget-it automatic spam detection.
 This feature shifts the burden off your content management team’s shoulders and allows them to focus on more important tasks like optimizing the on-site experience.